GoldbarGames/GoldbarGames.github.io/_posts/2016-09-12-pre-release-to-do-list.markdown

 modified:
 categories: detective-butler
 comments: true
-excerpt: What's left to do before we release the game in early-access.
+excerpt: What's left to do before we release the game.
 tags: []
 image:
   feature: